plone/plone.app.theming/README.txt

   changes are reflected on the fly, but you will need to restart Zope to pick up new templates.

-The views directory name be changed in the theme's ``manifest.cfg`` file if required::
+The views directory name can be changed in the theme's ``manifest.cfg`` file if required::

         [theme:views]